Australian winemakers tempt Chinese palates to secure future

 "As far as brands go, there is a clear dominance of French Bordeaux.
 But the reality is that most people cannot afford premium Bordeaux and this is when they will try a variety of other options," Harbitz said.

-The drop in share has prompted a broad new marketing push by Australian winemakers, from the world's second-largest wine company Treasury Wine Estates (TWE.AX), which owns Penfolds, to boutique wineries nestled in the Adelaide Hills in South Australia.
+The drop in share has prompted a broad new marketing push by Australian winemakers, from the world's second-largest wine company Treasury Wine Estates, which owns Penfolds, to boutique wineries nestled in the Adelaide Hills in South Australia.

 CELLAR DOOR EXPERIENCE